-Top on the list for greening a bathroom is the installation of toilets and tapware that function in a water-conserving manner.
+Top on the list for building a bathroom is the installation of toilets and tapware that function in a water-conserving manner.
 Low-flow toilets require one-third if not less of the water of high-flow toilets do to flush.
 They not only preserve a valuable resource, but also they allow your water bill to be less, which saves you money.
-For the shower, select a low-flow shower head and at your sinks, install motion-sensing mixers or other tapware to conserve water.
+For the shower, select a low-flow showerhead and at your sinks, install motion-sensing mixers or other tapware to conserve water.

 2. Select Power-Saving Light Options